-About Changes in Graduate School Policy
+About changes in Graduate School policy

 Generally, you are subject to the policies that are in place when you enroll or re-enroll in your graduate program.
 Minor changes in policy that will not affect a student's progress toward a degree may be implemented immediately if those policies are determined to be in the best interest of students and/ or the University, or if they are required by a legislative or regulatory body.
-These changes, along with all other substantive changes, will be noted in the "Changes" page(s) of this handbook (exceptions are typographical corrections, minor procedural changes, URL updates, and other non-material changes).
+These changes, along with all other substantive changes, will be noted in the "Changes to Graduate School Policy, Annotated" page(s) of this handbook.